- Shops & Dining

 The catchment area around the loch is now a National Nature Reserve (NNR) called The Great Trossachs Forest National Nature Reserve which is equal in size to Glasgow, The Great Trossachs Forest NNR is one of the most significant woodland regeneration projects to take place in the UK for a generation.
 The partners have a shared vision for the area –“Imagine a spectacular landscape, stretching from loch shore, through pasture and wooded glens to open moorland, with high peaks in the far distance.
 At the woodland edge, black grouse display on a Spring dawn.
 Cattle graze among the trees and butterflies frequent the plentiful wildflowers.
 An eagle soars high above the mountains.”

-If you have time it is worth spending some time around the loch to enjoy it’s secluded ruggedness and wild feel; take a walk on one of the many new paths or a quiet sail on the Sir Walter Scott.
+If you can, spend some time around the loch to enjoy it’s secluded ruggedness and wild feel.
+Take a walk on one of the many new paths or a quiet sail on the Sir Walter Scott.

 Loch Katrine water works project built and designed by John F Bateman, consists of a Dam at the east end of the loch which was used to raise the natural summer level of Loch Katrine for the first time by some 1.2m with water fed through an aqueduct network by gravity to Glasgow via a holding reservoir at Mugdock, from two 26 mile long aqueducts and 13 miles of tunnel.
 The aqueduct network cost £468,000 and is in two parts — the first 41.5km long, between Loch Katrine and Mugdock Reservoir north of the city.
 Some 14.5km of arched aqueduct was built in open cut and 21km involved tunnelling through hard rock, while the final 6km consists bridges over river valleys.
 The second part is a 13km aqueduct of twin cast iron pipes from Mugdock Reservoir to Glasgow.
 The 2.4m diameter subterranean tunnels are unlined and have been constructed to a flat gradient of 158mm per kilometre.
 All the rock boring had to be done by hand as this was before pneumatic tools were